gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-19-authentication.markdown

 		}
 {% endhighlight %}

-Now, still not logged in, let's try adding a user by clicking "Staff" at the top and then "Add" - and we get taken to the administrator login form - great!
+Now, still not logged in, let's try adding a user by clicking "Employees" at the top and then "Add" - and we get taken to the administrator login form - great!

 Right, now let's log in using the credentials username "brucewayne", password "gothamknight" (of course, he wouldn't be so stupid as to use those credentials, but I can't guess what the great detective would choose!) - but obviously there are no users so we get an error message: